Posted in Chagim, Chanukah, General Studies, Jewish Studies, Reminders, STEAM

 Friday, May 26 – Shavuot (NO SCHOOL)

-Posted in Chagim, Jewish Studies, Kindergarten, Reminders
+Posted in Chagim, Jewish Studies, Reminders

 Happy 75th Birthday Israel!!!